CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This skill suffers from severe verbosity - ironically, a document about avoiding bloat is itself bloated.
-It contains useful frameworks and templates buried under excessive explanation of concepts Claude already understands.
-The content would benefit from aggressive trimming to ~50 lines focusing on the decision checklist, MVP template, and scope decision log, with detailed sections moved to referenced files.
+It contains useful frameworks and checklists buried under excessive explanation of concepts Claude already understands.
+The content would benefit dramatically from aggressive trimming and splitting into referenced sub-documents.

 Suggestions

-Cut 80% of explanatory content - remove all 'why feature creep is bad' sections, motivational quotes, and concept definitions Claude already knows
+Cut 70%+ of explanatory content - remove sections explaining what feature creep is, why it's bad, and motivational quotes.
+Claude knows this.

-Extract templates (MVP Scope Document, Scope Decision Log, Backlog Audit) into separate referenced files like TEMPLATES.md
+Extract templates (MVP Scope Document, Scope Decision Log) into separate referenced files like TEMPLATES.md

 DimensionReasoningScore